bachya/regenmaschine/README.rst

 .. code-block:: python

   client.zones.all()                   # Returns all zone info
-  client.zones.all(advanced_properties=True)    # Returns advanced info for all zones client.zones.get(2)                           # Returns info about a zone with UID of 2 client.zones.get(2, advanced_properties=True) # Returns advanced info about zone 2
+  client.zones.all(properties=True)    # Returns advanced info for all zones client.zones.get(2)                  # Returns info about a zone with UID of 2 client.zones.get(2, properties=True) # Returns advanced info about zone 2
   client.zones.start(3, 60)            # Starts zone 3 for 60 seconds
   client.zones.stop(3)                 # Stops zone 3

   # You can also simulate what a zone will do:
-  properties = client.zones.get(2, advanced_properties=True)
+  properties = client.zones.get(2, properties=True)
   client.zones.simulate(properties)

 Authentication Caching
 ----------------------

 There doesn't appear to be a limit on the number of times RainMachine™ will allow new access tokens to be generated.
 However, it may be desirable to use the same credentials long term.
 Therefore, the :code:`auth` object can be dumped and saved:

 .. code-block:: python